Xing-Zhuang/xagent/docs/002_Agent.md

 ## **Custom tool**
-Your can write tool by yourself,for example:
+In addition to using the built-in tools of xagent,you can write tool by yourself.
+For example:
 ```python
 from xagent.agent import Agent
 from xagent.models import DashScope